Here’s a quickie blog about not much at all. About being a woman actually. Maybe you know where I am coming from.

 You know you’re… tired when you think that you might just be able to catch a few more winks of sleep as you sit on the loo first thing in the morning.
 This is a pipe dream.
 Be careful not to fall in or off.

 You know you’re… drunk when you don’t feel tired or old or hungover only to feel all of these things, in quick succession, and then all at once, not long after.
-Hunger to follow.
+Hunger and hangover to follow.

 You know you’re… right when you are none of the above (or below) and your argument still stacks up.